-The DRAIR ADVISER user interface has two primary functions: (1) to obtain the identifiers about the item or items for which the user has requested a DRAIR and (2) to present the resulting DRAIR to the user.
-All this information is textual.
-The item identifiers are the NSN, the MDS, and the WUC.
-Unfortunately, the user does not always know all this information.
-Thus, the system is designed to allow the user to enter either (1) the NSN; (2) the MDS and the WUC; or (3) the NSN, the MDS, and the WUC for the item(s) under investigation.
-In the first two cases, the system finds the missing input identifier or identifiers, as appropriate.
-In addition, to provide flexibility for the user, the MDS and the WUC can contain wild cards.
-Wild cards are special characters that can represent one or more unknown (or unspecified) characters in the MDS and the WUC.
-The use of wild cards simplifies data entry for the user.
+The DRAIR Advisor user interface has two primary functions: to obtain the identifiers about the item or items for which the user has requested a DRAIR, and to present the resulting DRAIR to the user.
+All of this information is textual in nature.
+These item identifiers are the National Stock Number (NSN), the Mission Design Series (MDS), and the Work Unit Code (WUC).
+Unfortunately, the user does not always know all of this information.
+Thus, the system is designed to allow the user to enter either (1) the NSN, (2) the MDS and WUC, or (3) the NSN, MDS, and WUC for the item(s) under investigation.
+In cases (1) and (2) the system finds the missing input identifier or identifiers as appropriate.
+In addition, to provide flexibility for the user, the MDS and WUC can contain wildcards.
+Wildcards are special characters that can represent one or more unknown (or unspecified) characters in the MDS and WUC.
+The use of wildcards simplifies data entry for the user.

-A rule-based approach was used to generate the complex database queries required to access data based on missing input identifiers and wild cards.
-When a user provides only the NSN, the system generates queries to search the database for the corresponding MDS/WUC combinations.
-When a user provides MDS/WUC combinations (including wild cards), the system searches the database tables for all corresponding NSNs and, subsequently, all MDS/WUC combinations for these NSNs.
-Additional queries to the database are generated by the DRAIR ADVISER system to extract information for further analysis by the knowledge-based modules for preparation of the DRAIR as well as the CPA and SAFE reports.
+A rule-based approach was used to generate the complex database queries required to access data based on missing input identifiers and wildcards.
+When a user provides only the NSN, the system will generate queries to search the database for corresponding MDS/WUC combinations.
+When a user provides MDS/WUC combinations (including wildcards), the system will search the database tables for all corresponding NSNs and subsequently all MDS/WUC combinations for these NSNs.
+Additional queries to the database are generated by the DRAIR Advisor system to extract information for further analysis by the knowledge-based modules for preparation of the DRAIR, as well as for the CPA and SAFE reports.

 The key driver in the user interface design was the requirement that the system be accessible over a dial-in modem.
-Thus, the interface had to be character based and keyboard driven.
-It was implemented in the c language and with ASCII display codes to accommodate different types of terminals.
-The interface consists primarily of a series of menus that guide the user through the input of the few pieces of information needed by the system.
+Thus, the interface had to be character-based and keyboard-driven.
+It was implemented in the C language and with ASCII display codes to accommodate different types of terminals.
+The interface consists primarily of a series of menus that guides the user through the input of the few pieces of information needed by the system.
 These menus were also designed to allow the user to request different reports.
 The design provides the user with instructions and examples for data entry.
 Error checking is performed on all text values entered by the user.
-Examples of the first three screens of the DRAIR ADVISER, in which the user is gueried for input, appear in figure 3.
+Examples of the first three screens of the DRAIR Advisor, in which the user is queried for input, appear in Figure 3.

-After a user enters the required input for a given request, the system can be exited or another request can be made.
-This approach permits batch processing of report requests because complex reports require processing times of as long as an hour.
-For each request, an electronic mail message is sent to the user that informs whether the request was completed successfully and, if so, where the reports have been stored.
+After a user has entered the required input for a given request, the system can be exited or another request can be made.
+This permits batch processing of report requests, since complex reports require processing times of up to an hour.
+For each request, an electronic mail message is sent to the user that informs whether the request was completed successfully and if so, where the reports have been stored.
 If the reports are generated as requested, the mail message contains instructions for printing or viewing the report files.

-DRAIR-Generation Module
+DRAIR Generation Module

-The DRAIR-generation module is the heart of the intelligence in the DRAIR ADVISER system.
-It takes the data obtained from the dynamically generated database queries concerning end items to be investigated and uses a set of rule bases to analyze, interpret, and report the results.
-Thus, the module's primary input is a set of data about the item(s) in which the user is interested, and its primary output is the English-language-text information report on the status of the item(s), namely, the DRAIR.
+The DRAIR generation module is the heart of the intelligence in the DRAIR Advisor system.
+It takes the data obtained from the dynamically generated database queries concerning end items to be investigated, and then uses a set of rule bases to analyze, interpret, and report the results.
+Thus, the module's primary input is a set of data about the item(s) in which the user is interested and its primary output is the English language, textual information report on the status of the item(s), namely the DRAIR.